 Before they dive in and reveal some of the best algae eaters for your aquarium, let’s understand what these species really are and why they are needed.

-If left to multiply, algae may cause unpleasant smells, dirty water and even health problems for the fishes!
+If left to multiply, algae may cause unpleasant smells, dirty water, and even health problems for the fish!

 While some of these species only consume certain types of algae, others feed on a range of types.
 Some can even eat plants usually found in tanks, so this could be something to consider!